spc476/a09/README.txt

 Environment Variables

-	PATH_SEPARATOR

-		The character used to separate directories in a environment variable.
-This usually ':' on Unix and ';' on Windows.
-		If not specified, ':' is used.

 	A09_INCLUDE_PATH

-		A series of paths, using $PATH_SEPARATOR between each entry, where includes files can be found.
+		A series of paths, using ':' (or ';' on Windows) between each entry, where includes files can be found.
 Include directories specified on the command line take precedence.